Let's talk about exercising with a heart condition - where do you start?!

 Make sure you stay HYDRATED.
 It is important to drink water even before you feel thirsty, aiming for around 500ml per hour of exercise.
 But, be careful not to drink too much water if you have heart failure - check with your doctor if you should be limiting the amount you drink.

 If your exercise program has been interrupted for more than a few days (for example, due to illness, holiday or bad weather), make sure you ease back into the routine.
 Start with a reduced level of activity, and gradually increase it until you are back where you started.

-- If you have persistent shortness of breath, rest and call your doctor.
+If you have persistent shortness of breath, rest and call your doctor and get reviewed.
 The doctor may make changes in medications, diet or fluid restrictions.

 Exercises to include

-- Walking - build it up gradually.
+Walking - build it up gradually.
+You may have been given a guide by a physio after your heart attack or surgery.
 Get a step counter/activity tracker to keep track of how much you are doing so that you can see an improvement.
 Aim to add around 10% extra each week.
 E.g if you currently can do 2500 steps per day, aim for 2750 per day next week.
 Here is an easy step counter you can use, or use the free app on your iphone, or if you want something more high tech, the new Fitbit looks good: check it out here.